by Freddy Tran Nager, Founder Of Atomic Tango + Guy With A Hang-Up About Phone Calls…

 Yeah, I think that’s an offer I can refuse.

-Interestingly, most of these phone call requests come from reps trying to sell me “digital solutions.”
+Interestingly, most of these requests come from reps trying to sell me “digital solutions.”
 I don’t think they see the irony.
 Case in spot: Hubspot — which fetishizes inbound marketing and regards all other promotional tactics as carcinogenic — loves making phone calls.
 In fact, they go so far as to call prospects without warning.
 (So much for “stop interrupting.”)